fabferri/az-pattern/s2s-vpn-vnets/README.md

 [![5]][5]

 The **vpn2.json** reference the existing public IP of VPN gateway.
-As discussed in the official Mcirosoft documentation, **reference an existing resource (or one not defined in the same template), a full resourceId must be supplied to the reference() function**
+As discussed in the official Microsoft documentation, **reference an existing resource (or one not defined in the same template), a full resourceId must be supplied to the reference() function**

 To get the existing public IP of the VPN Gateway:
 ```json
 reference(variables('gateway1PublicIP1Id'),'2017-10-01').ipAddress**